Customer Care Specialist Must-Have Resume Skills and Keywords

 We designed the ZipRecruiter Career Keyword Mapper to help you solve this problem and hopefully improve your resume.
 Using machine learning tools paired with industry research, our Marketplace Research Team helped analyze millions of job postings and resumes to identify the most important keywords related to Customer Care Specialist jobs.
 Our goal is to help you discover opportunities to improve your resume or to help you understand what skills and qualifications you need to be a Customer Care Specialist or to advance your career into beyond this role.

-The top three keywords people who held Customer Care Specialist descriptions listed on their resumes are Customer Service (appearing on 30.68%), MS Office (appearing on 10.66%), and Scheduling (appearing on 9.26%).
-50.6% of resumes with Customer Care Specialist descriptions have at least one of these terms.
+The top three keywords people who held Customer Care Specialist descriptions listed on their resumes are Customer Service (appearing on 30.38%), MS Office (appearing on 10.75%), and Scheduling (appearing on 9.31%).
+50.44% of resumes with Customer Care Specialist descriptions have at least one of these terms.
 The Resume Checklist will help you make sense of whether or not employers are also demanding these skills.
-Communication Skills, Data Entry, and Technical are still quite common, and a respectable share of skills found on resumes for Customer Care Specialist with 24.91% of the total.
-At 24.48%, Microsoft Excel, Troubleshooting, Detail Oriented, and Multi Tasking appear far less frequently, but are still a significant portion of the 10 top Customer Care Specialist skills and qualifications found on resumes.
+Communication Skills, Data Entry, and Technical represent a very decent share of skills found on resumes for Customer Care Specialist with 25.18% of the total.
+At 24.38%, Detail Oriented, Microsoft Excel, Troubleshooting, and Multi Tasking appear far less frequently, but are still a significant portion of the 10 top Customer Care Specialist skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Customer Care Specialist job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Customer Care Specialist on their resumes.